 - Extracurricular activities can be a great way to show there’s more to you than simply good grades and test scores.
 With the proper strategizing, your after-school activities could produce the ‘wow’ factors you need to be successful at the very competitive schools where the vast majority of applicants clear the high academic qualifications hurdles.

-- Very shortly, college admissions committees will be taking a hard, critical look at your profile.
+- The college admissions committees will be taking a hard, critical look at your profile.
 You must do the same thing first.
 Only by understanding your candidacy from their perspective can you best mitigate your weaknesses, highlight your strengths, frame your fit, and employ the ‘wow’ factors that will differentiate yourself from the many other highly qualified applicants in your demographic.

 - Your strengths.
-You need to become a self-promoter without coming across as arrogant.
+You need to become a self promoter without coming across as arrogant.
 You also need to prioritize your strengths as you will not likely be able to highlight all of them in adequate detail within your applications.

 - Your story themes and ‘wow’ factors.
 What are the most important points you need to make about your background, values, beliefs, and experiences?
 Have you adequately prioritized these points?
 If you attempt to convey too many different points, you risk coming across as unfocused.
 You also risk not covering any of your points in adequate detail to successfully distinguish your candidacy.
 Ask yourself what makes you unique in a way that is going to make any admissions officer just really want to recruit you to their school?

 - Your fit.
 Why are you a match made in heaven for the specific school being targeted?
 Why will you be a better fit and contribute more to the program and community than the other applicants?
 Does your application convincingly argue that, if admitted, you will gladly attend the program?
-Does it express your genuine desire to attend the school in question, or does it include the kind of insincere, cliched statements that doom many borderline applications?

-Our College Admissions Timeline page will be updated on July 1.
+Our College Admissions Timeline page will be updated on November 1.